1-5 Loampit Vale,

 No one has favorited this theater yet

 Located in the southeast London district of Lewisham, on a huge triangular site, with the entrance on Loampit Vale at Lee High Road, with other boundries on Molesworth Street and Rennell Street.
 The magnificent Gaumont Palace was opened on 12th December 1932 with Jessie Matthews in "The Midshipmaid" and Laurence Olivier in "Westward Passage" plus on stage Bobby Howells Big Band Show.
-Built for the Gaumont Theatres chain, it was the largest cinema designed by architect W.E.
+Built for the Gaumont Super Cinemas chain (previously Hyams & Gale), it was the largest cinema designed by architect W.E.
 Trent, and he was assisted by James Morrison and Keith P. Roberts.

 The facade had horizontal bands which originally contained letters advertising the weeks programme.
 There was a large central window, which allowed light into the 200 seat restaurant that was located in the circle foyer level.
 The name ‘Gaumont Palace’ was in large neon letters in a recess across the top of the building.